Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Local multiplicity

 \section{Local multiplicity}

 In this section we will study the multiplicity for the models in Table \ref{fig:1}.
 Let $F$ be a local field of characteristic 0, $(G,H)$ be one of the models in Table \ref{fig:1}, and $\xi$ be the character of $H(F)$ defined in the previous sections (note that $\xi$ is trivial in the reductive case).
-Let $\pi$ be an irreducible admissible representation of $G(F)$ with trivial central character.
+Let $\pi$ be an irreducible admissible representation of $G(F)$ whose central character is trivial on $Z_{G,H}(F)$.
 Recall that the multiplicity is defined by